 Aren’t there days when you can’t believe how quickly time has gone by?
 Don’t you sometimes say “how did I get this old this fast?”
-Aging has a way of creeping up on us in a way that can be surprisingly surprising.
+Aging can easily creep up on us in a surprisingly startling way.

-There will always be challenging aspects of older age, but finding ways to reconnect with those eternal feelings of exuberance and joy so obvious in youth can help.
-Bringing them to the surface and experiencing them once again can be rejuvenating and can help make later years easier and more enjoyable.
+There will always be challenging aspects of older age, but finding ways to reconnect with those eternal feelings of exuberance and joy that were so obvious in our younger days can help keep us youthful throughout life.
+Allowing ourselves to feel youthful can be rejuvenating and can help make later years easier and more enjoyable.

 Here are a few things you can do to revisit your youth and reignite those feelings that never have to age.
-Approach them without letting nostalgia make you pine for the past.
-Tackle them in a way that helps you recapture the youthful feelings they inspire.
+Try to approach them without letting nostalgia and pining for the past get in the way.
+Let them help you recapture the youthful feelings they inspire.

 - Listen to some “oldies but goodies.”
 Music is a great rejuvenator.
 Put on some favorite tunes from your teenage years.
 Sing and dance along, freely and unencumbered.
 Let the music take over your mind and body.
 Studies have shown that music actually releases endorphins that can stimulate a positive mood.